survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 ## Sourcemap Types Supported by Webpack

-Even though a sourcemap type, such as `eval-source-map` or `eval`, can be enough during development, webpack provides other types too.
-Given these will be generated within your bundles, they won't be useful during production.

-It will take experimentation to find the right option.
-You can start from the highest quality one and if that begins to feel slow, try out the faster alternatives.

 The following table adapted from the [documentation](https://webpack.js.org/configuration/devtool/#devtool) contains the supported types arranged based on speed.
 The lower the quality, the higher build and rebuild speeds are possible.
+It may take some experimentation to find the options that make the most sense for you.

 |Sourcemap type                 |Quality                       |Notes                                                                                   |
 |-------------------------------|------------------------------|----------------------------------------------------------------------------------------|